mguarn/mguarn.github.io/_posts/2019-07-13-guatemala-dc.md

 ![GuatemalaRatings]({{ "/assets/images/guatemalaRatings.png" | relative_url }})

 So, we can see from the plot that Antigua have both a good defence and good attack.
-Malacateco have a slightly better defence, but they're not quite as good in attack according to the model, but how would they perform against eachother?
+Malacateco have a slightly better defence but they're not quite as good in attack according to the model.
+How would the teams perform against eachother?

-We can work out Antigua's goals by:
+We can work out each teams goals using the following equations:

 $goals_{antigua}\ =\ α_{antigua}\ * β_{malacateco}\ * γ$
 $goals_{malacateco}\ =\ α_{malacateco}\ * β_{antigua}$

 Interestingly, the γ parameter in Guatemala is 1.91, so on average the home teams score almost double the amount that away teams score.
-So using this we can calculate the average goals for each team:
+Using this we can calculate the average goals for each team:

 $goals_{antigua}\ =\ 1.353054\ * 0.621822\ * 1.910849\ =\ 1.6077095154$